-How an agile Supply Chain drives a sustainable competitive advantage
+How agile Supply Chain Management & Supplier Relationships drive a sustainable competitive advantage

-As companies reassess their supply chains in light of the Covid-19 pandemic as well as growing pressure to improve sustainability, some lessons can be learned by taking a look back.
+As companies work to build supply chain resilience and agility in their supply chains in light of the Covid-19 pandemic as well as growing pressure to improve sustainability, some lessons can be learned by taking a look back.
 On September 7th 2016, a relatively unknown person became the richest man on the planet during two days before Bill Gates reclaimed his title (recently overtaken by Jeff Bezos).
 The man is called Amancio Ortega, and journalists were surprised to find out he is the founder of the retail store Zara.

 What is striking in Zara’s success is that the brand keeps defying the rules and conventions of the fashion industry.
 They do not give many interviews and do not invest much money in advertising or public relations.
-It also has always taken a non-traditional approach to its Supply Chain, which offers good lessons for today’s supply chain leaders.
+It also has always taken a non-traditional approach to supplier relationships and supplier collaboration, which offers good lessons for today’s supply chain leaders.

 Zara & fast-fashion